Prisoners and guards agree about federal coronavirus response: ‘We do not feel safe’

 “The strain of the virus we got in the facility shows no fever,” Troitino said.
 “Most inmates complain of extreme low energy, a headache, can’t get out of bed, vomiting, diarrhea.”

-Emery Nelson, a BOP spokesman, told The Post via email that prisoners are typically tested when they’re considered symptomatic, in quarantine, as part of random testing or because they are being monitored because they are in a certain sub group that may be exposed; results can take as few as 10 minutes for a rapid test (which can be less accurate), or as long as two weeks when processed by a commercial lab.
+Emery Nelson, a BOP spokesman, told The Post via email that prisoners are typically tested when they’re considered symptomatic, in quarantine, as part of random testing or because they are being monitored because they are in a certain subgroup that may be exposed; results can take as few as 10 minutes for a rapid test (which can be less accurate), or as long as two weeks when processed by a commercial lab.

 Those protocols don’t go far enough for lawmakers such as Sen. Elizabeth Warren (D-Mass.), who sent Carvajal letters demanding answers on testing and transparency.
 Warren and several congressional Democrats introduced a bill Aug.
 6 that would require federal and local corrections facilities to collect and report comprehensive data on covid-19 infections and deaths.